 Tips on Reducing How Much Energy Gaming PC Use

-- Choose energy-efficient components: Look for power supplies, graphics cards, and processors certified with energy-saving labels like ENERGY STAR.
+- Choose energy-efficient components: Check for energy efficiency certifications on power supplies as well as graphics cards and processors displayed by ENERGY STAR.

 - Use efficient cooling solutions: Consider using more efficient cooling solutions such as liquid cooling, which can be more energy-efficient than traditional air cooling methods.